Relationships – Activity: Do a Needs Analysis

 Expressing needs in concrete terms:

-In the area of [what] I need [what], which will be met by doing [what] [when] [how much] [for how long] at an importance level of [high, medium, low].
+In [this] area I need [what], at an importance level of [high, medium, low], which will be met by doing [what] [when] [how much] [for how long].

 An Example Needs Worksheet

 This is one of the weekly activities for a Year of Personal Development.